AleRampa/REGA/README.md

 # REGA v1.1
-REGA (Rocket Engine Graph Analyzer) is a set of matlab function which facilitate the thermodynamic analysis of a rocket engine by reading its graph
+REGA (Rocket Engine Graph Analyzer) is a set of matlab functions which facilitate the thermodynamic analysis of a rocket engine by reading its graph

 UPC - ESEIAAT - A.A.
 2021\2022